Timing is Everything: Learning to Act Selectively with Costly Actions and Budgetary Constraints: The LICRA Framework

+LICRA consists of two independent procedures: a learning process for the policy $\pi$ and simultaneously, a learning process for the impulse policy $\mathfrak{g}$ which determines at which states to perform an action.
 In Sec. \ref{sec:analysis}, we prove the convergence properties of LICRA.
-LICRA consists of two independent procedures: a learning process for the policy $\pi$ and simultaneously, a learning process for the impulse policy $\mathfrak{g}$ which determines at which states to perform an action.
-In our implementation, we used proximal policy optimisation (PPO) \citep{schulman2017proximal} for the policy $\pi$ and for the impulse policy $\mathfrak{g}$, whose action set consists of two actions (intervene or do not intervene) we used a soft actor critic (SAC) process \cite{haarnoja2018soft} LICRA is a plug \& play framework which enables these RL components to be replaced with any RL algorithm of choice.
+In our implementation, we used proximal policy optimisation (PPO) \citep{schulman2017proximal} for the policy $\pi$ and for the impulse policy $\mathfrak{g}$, whose action set consists of two actions (intervene or do not intervene) we used a soft actor critic (SAC) process \citep{haarnoja2018soft}.
+LICRA is a plug \& play framework which enables these RL components to be replaced with any RL algorithm of choice.
+Above is the pseudocode for LICRA, we provide full details of the code in Sec. \ref{sec:algorithm} of the Appendix.